PowerDNS/lightningstream/docs/schema.md

 ### Natural keys vs. Sequential IDs

-If an application uses **sequential IDs** as keys, multiple writers will quickly result in a conflict, because it is very likely that two instances will try to create a new entry using the same ID.
+If an application uses **sequential IDs** as keys, using multiple writers will quickly result in a conflict, because it is very likely that two instances will try to create a new entry using the same ID.

 **Natural keys**, on the other hand, do not have this problem.
 For example, if the entry describe a domain name, use the domain name itself as the key, instead of a number, if possible.
 Even if two instances try to create the same entry, it will not result in an inconsistent database, as the natural key automatically prevents the addition of duplicate domain entries.
-A **hash** of the fields that make up the uniqueness constraint provides the same guarantees.
+A **hash** of the fields that make up the uniqueness constraint provides similar guarantees.

 If natural keys cannot be used, use **random or globally unique IDs like UUIDs** to reduce the chance of an ID clash.
 The larger the ID, the smaller the chance of a clash.
 In this case you do need to be aware that duplicate entries can